Atlas-Authority/mpac-ui-improved/README.md

 - ✅ **Real-time updates** - Sum updates automatically as you check/uncheck boxes
 - ✅ **Maintenance Period Analysis** - Analyzes maintenance periods to find gaps in coverage and flags refunds that occur more than 30 days after the initial transaction.
 - ✅ **Expand/Collapse All** - A button to expand or collapse all transaction rows at once.
+- ✅ **File Support Ticket** - Pre-fills an Atlassian support ticket with details about maintenance gaps and late refunds.
 - ✅ **Entitlement URL rewriting** - Automatically rewrites entitlement URLs from licenses to transactions pages
 - ✅ **Responsive design** - Works on desktop and mobile layouts
 - ✅ **Accessibility support** - Proper ARIA labels and keyboard navigation